Examples of Corruption in Project Execution

 The project owner commits fraud by deliberately creating a false list of defects, and forcing the contractor to accept a lower payment through its threat of recovering these false claims in court.

-It is legitimate to refuse to pay for work which is defective or not undertaken.
+It is legitimate to refuse to pay for work which is genuinely defective or not undertaken.
 It is also legitimate to threaten legal action if you honestly believe that your claim is justified.
 However, you cannot threaten legal action based on a claim which you know is false in order to make a profit.

 11. Including a false “negotiation margin” in a claim